3 Causes of Entrepreneur Financial Problems

 Don’t Know When Capital Is Needed To Add Capacity

 This is tied to the last entrepreneur financial problem.
 If your revenue engine is tuned properly you should know when you will have to add more marketing, sales, or production capacity.
-See our Tuning Your Revenue Engine for more on how to do this.
+Register for our FREE Tuning Your Revenue Engine Masterclass to find out how to more effectively plan for your marketing and other capital expansion needs.
+Find out more by clicking the button below.

 If you know at what point you’ll need to add more sales people and how much it will cost you can begin saving money for this purpose.
 This is another item to add to your budget.
 Not knowing this puts you in scramble mode when the time comes.
 When you get to this point there are 1,000 other things going on and if you haven’t properly prepared for this milestone you have stop everything else in order to take care of the financial problem you created.
 Take a lesson from the Boy Scouts and “Be Prepared!”